Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Related Work

-Our work also shares connections with the literature on tradeable credit distribution, artificial currency mechanisms, and zeroth-order descent methods for bilevel optimization, which we survey in App. \ref{sec: App, Additional Related Work}.
+Our work is also related to the literature on artificial currency mechanisms, and zeroth-order descent methods for bilevel optimization, which we survey in App. \ref{sec: App, Additional Related Work}.
 We also describe the substantial ways in which we have built upon a preliminary conference version of this paper.